xetus-oss/salt-win-pgina-formula/README.md

 you will want to grab a copy of the [salt-winrepo](https://github.com/saltstack/salt-winrepo.git) git repository.
 This provides the following

-1. ms-vcpp-2012-redist - pgina dependency
+1. ms-vcpp-2012-redist - both 64 and 32 bit versions, pgina dependency
-2. ms-vcpp-2012-redist_x86 - pgina dependency
-3. pgina - the pgina installer
+2. pgina - the pgina installer

 #### (3) Pillar data

 There are three different pillar data example files, one for data pertaining to the general pGina configuration, and two for configuring the currently supported plugins.

 File Name | Contents
 ----------|---------